Also known as: scapular protraction plank, protraction plank, scapula plank, scapular plank, protracted plank

 How to Do Straight arm protractive scapula plank

-2. Protract shoulders: Push the floor away by rounding the upper back and spreading the shoulder blades apart while keeping elbows straight and shoulders active.
+3. Protract scapula: Push the floor away by spreading shoulder blades apart and rounding the upper back slightly, fully protracting the scapula while keeping arms straight and elbows locked.

 Muscle Groups